bazingraph/Video-Hotspot/README.md

 Just copy the files to any folder on your web server.
 Now navigate to the script like this `webserver.com/[folder]` (where `webserver.com` is the name of your webserver, can be `localhost` for local users, and `[folder]` is the folder where you extracted the script to).

-Replace `test1.mp4` in both the `index.php` and the `splash.php` (Where the `splash.php` is the page with the "Accept Terms and Conditions") with the link of any .mp4 video of your choice.
-Do the same for the other 6 links.
-You can remove some links or add more depending on your needs.
-More about the random video feature is explained in details in the Usage section of this document.
+Replace `test1.mp4` in both the `index.php` and the `splash.php` (Where the `splash.php` is the page with the "Accept Terms and Conditions") with the name of any .mp4 video of your choice.
+Do the same for the other 6 .mp4 video files.
+You can remove some videos or add more depending on your needs.
+You can find more about the random video feature in the Usage section of this document.

 In the video source section, replace `http://example.com/videos/` in both the `index.php` and the `splash.php` with the path of the videos of your choice and remember to include the `/` at the end of the path.

 In the `js` folder, locate `cookie.js` and replace `http://example.com/splash.php` with the url of the splash page, based on where the script is located (Following the example above, the link will be `webserver.com/[folder]/splash.php`).
+This page will be displayed to first time users only.